Unemployment Benefits

 Q: How does vacation pay or holiday pay affect someone's eligibility to receive UI benefits?

 A: If a person were given a definite return-to-work date at the time they were laid off, EDD may deduct vacation or holiday pay from their benefits.
+Consult an experienced employment law attorney to learn how vacation pay or holiday pay may affect your eligibility to receive UI benefits.

 Q: If someone receives a Notice of Determination (DE 1080CZ) and they are not eligible for benefits, what should they do?